Gyeongseong Creature season 2: Is the mystery thriller being renewed for a second season?

 Gyeongseong Creature season 2 release date

-We saw the second part of Gyeongseong Creature release on 5 January 2024 and with that it wrapped up the first season.
-While fans anticipate there might be a sequel, there has been no official confirmation from Netflix about the release date or cast of Gyeongseong Creature season 2.
+We saw the second part of Gyeongseong Creature release on 5 January 2024 and with that, it wrapped up the first season.
+Now even though there is an official confirmation from Netflix on the sequel, there is still no confirmation or clarity about the the release date of Gyeongseong Creature season 2.

-However, a lot of fan theories predict that if there is a sequel, it is expected to come out in 2025.
+However, a lot of fan theories predict that it is expected to come out in 2025.

 All Images: Courtesy IMDb